geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t01_dataset.md

 test_data4, test_data5 = eval_data.split(100, 100)
 ```

+<a id='ta01is'></a>

-### Index split
+### Index Split
-There are times when we need to split the dataset in a specific way, then you can provide the index: for example, if we want to split the 0th, 1st and 100th element of evaluation dataset into new test set:
+There are times when we need to split the dataset in a specific way.
+For that, you can provide a list of indexes.
+For example, if we want to split the 0th, 1st and 100th element of evaluation dataset into new test set:

 ```python
 test_data6 = eval_data.split([0,1,100])
 ```

-if you just want continuous index, here's an easy way to provide index:
+If you just want continuous index, here's an easy way to provide index:

 ```python